 Deposit Review Process

-API will review every customer’s security deposit at least once in a calendar year to determine if a refund is required.
+API will review every customer’s security deposit at least once in a calendar year to determine if a refund or adjustment is required.

 Non-Payments, Notices and Disconnects